capistrano/capistrano/DEVELOPMENT.md

 ## Coding guidelines

 This project uses [RuboCop](https://github.com/bbatsov/rubocop) to enforce standard Ruby coding guidelines.
-Currently we run RuboCop's lint rules only, which check for readability issues like indentation, ambiguity, and useless/unreachable code.

-* Test that your contributions pass with `rake lint`
+* Test that your contributions pass with `rake rubocop`
-* The linter is also run as part of the full test suite with `rake`
+* Rubocop is also run as part of the full test suite with `rake`
-* Note the Travis build will fail and your PR cannot be merged if the linter finds errors
+* Note the Travis build will fail and your PR cannot be merged if Rubocop finds errors

 ## Submitting a pull request